polterguy/phosphorusfive/plugins/p5.io/README.md

     first:John
     last:Doe
 save-file:~/foo.hl
-  src:x:/../*/_data/*/people
+  src:x:/../*/_data/*
 load-file:~/foo.hl
 ```

 The *[load-file]* invocation above, is only there to show the results of your newly created file, and illustrates how only the results of
 the expression you pass into your *[src]* node, are saved to disc.
 This allows you to save sub-sections of your trees, and even combine
-multiple pieces of text, and/or p5.lambda, and save the combined results to disc.
+multiple pieces of text, and/or p5.lambda sub-trees, and save the combined results to disc.

 You can also have a "static" source, containing the nodes as children of *[src]*, such as the following is an example of.